rydmike/adaptive_theme_demo/README.md

   static const int _fail = 0xFF1565C0; // Bright dark blue
 ```

 Next we define the `copyWith` method.
 This method is used to create a new instance of the `AppThemeExtension` with the properties we want to change.
 We use the `??` operator to check if the property is `null`, if it is, we use the current value.
-This is the well-known pattern in `copyWith` methods.
+This is the well-known common pattern in `copyWith` methods.

 ```dart
   // You must override the copyWith method.